cr2s/r2smesh-at/deploy.rst

       >cd ~/work
       >git clone git@github.com:cr2s/r2smesh-at.git

-   The latter command puts the content of this repository to the ``work/r2smesh-at`` folder in your account.
+   These commands put the content of this repository to the ``work/r2smesh-at`` folder in your account.

 2. Compile the activation driver.
 Currently, the Intel fortran together with the Intel MPI implementation is required.
-The `adriver/compile.sh`_ script contains presets for compilation instructions for several machines, among them the Marconi cluster and a local linux machine with Intel Fortran and intel-MPI installed to their default places::
+The `<adriver/compile.sh>`_ script contains presets for compilation instructions for several machines, among them the Marconi cluster and a local linux machine with Intel Fortran and intel-MPI installed to their default places::